Travel Tech for my 10 days of driving around Germany, Poland, and Czech Republic for Veeam Vanguard Summit in Prague

 Here's the thing.
 All of those big trips during my 21 years of adventures at IBM left my wife and family behind.
 This included places like London, Barcelona, and Sydney.
 The family's need for proper focus on affording college tuition always trumped wants.
 Yet, those wants still persisted.

-My wife moved from Poland to Connecticut at age 14, and we met in high school.
+My wife moved from Poland to Connecticut at age 14, and we met while we were both in neighboring town high schools.
 Despite 28 years of marriage, I still haven't managed to find a way to visit Poland, ideally with her.
 I was always determined to find a way, some way, some how, but we just couldn't make it happen, until now...

 Veeam Vanguard 2015 to 2018